anshyyy/mail_verifier/README.md

 ```

 #### 3. `POST /mail/bulk`
-This is the verify a single mail.
+This is to verify bulk mails.

 **Body**
 ```json